EdONeill1/Sentiment-Analysis-Pytorch/README.md

 # Multi-Layer-Perceptron
-Multi-layer perceptron built from scratch
+Multi-layer perceptron built from scratch using numpy

+## Model learns XOR function and approximates sine.